POLL-Fed's last rate hike coming at July meeting, economists say

 Core inflation, which strips out food and energy prices, will be only slightly lower or remain around the current level of just under 5% by the end of the year, 20 of 29 respondents to an additional question in the poll said.

-The Fed targets inflation, as measured by the personal consumption expenditures index (PCE), for its 2% target.
-Core PCE was last reported at 3.8% for May.
+The Fed targets inflation as measured by the Personal Consumption Expenditures index (PCE) at 2.0%, last reported at 3.8% for May.

 But none of the inflation gauges polled by Reuters - CPI, core CPI, PCE and core PCE - were expected to reach 2% until 2025 at the earliest.